gusset-lang/gusset/README.md

 1. Facilitate writing clear and correct code for JavaScript applications.
 2. Improve on JavaScript's lack of runtime guarantees with strict types and compile-time checks.
-3. Expand upon Go's functionality for frontend development with features like list/map comprehension, enums, and pattern matching.
+3. Expand upon Go's functionality for frontend development with features like list/map comprehension, enums, pattern matching, and native JSON and JSX.

 To achieve this, Gusset employs Go's type system and syntax supplemented with additions (*gussets*) from Rust, Ruby, and JavaScript itself.